thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 Optimize Early and Optimize Late, with the latter being the by far larger group, and both having good arguments for their case.
-The main arguments used by the Optimize Late crowd are that optimized code is harder to read, harder to maintain, less flexible, often contains bugs and above all that it’s often only 10% of a code base which drastically impact performance.
+The main arguments used by the Optimize Late crowd are that optimized code is harder to read, harder to maintain, less flexible, often contains bugs and above all that it's often only 10% of a code base which drastically impact performance.
 On the other hand, the Optimize Early crowd argues that the slow 10% in reality never exist in isolation, are scattered around, hard to find and hence optimizing them usually is limited to piecewise micro-optimizations and therefore requires a large amount of refactoring and re-testing, all of which can be avoided by simply being more aware of performance critical sections during the design and implementation.
-For them, it’s a matter of better understanding language constructs, algorithms and how the machine actually operates and therefore write more efficient (rather than just functional/working) code in the first place.
+For them, it's a matter of better understanding language constructs, algorithms and how the machine actually operates and therefore write more efficient (rather than just functional/working) code in the first place.
 System response times are/should be part of the design spec and been given time budgets, as e.g. is often done in game development and embedded software with hard real time limitations.
-We can’t argue that this is a bad thing, can we?
+We can't argue that this is a bad thing, can we?
-(Just for the record, I’m trying not to be ignorant of either way and unconsciously aim for an happy compromise between these polar extremes)
+(Just for the record, I'm trying not to be ignorant of either way and unconsciously aim for an happy compromise between these polar extremes)

 With this in mind, as part of this first exercise we looked at: